June 30, 2020

 9. LEGALISTIC DOUBLETS, in the style of "Supercalifragilistic..." from the musical "Mary Poppins".

-If you would like to accompany yourself on ukulele or guitar, find relevant chord charts by following the links that will take you to the versions in our blog "Silly Songs and Satire".
+If you would like to accompany yourself on ukulele or guitar, find relevant chord charts by following the links within each of these song-lyric posts that will take you ultimately to the versions with chord indications and performance tips in our blog "Silly Songs and Satire".

 June 19, 2020